loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ![](./resources/computer-languages-on-a-hertzsprung-russell-diagram-small.png)

-*   Java:

-    *   is crazy from overzealous bureaucracy:
+*   Java is crazy from overzealous bureaucracy:

         class x {
             public static void main( String args[] ) {
                 System.out.println( "Hello World!" ); } }

 *   and guilty of forcing its implementation details down the throats of its users:

     >   "The Float class wraps a value of primitive type float in an object.
 An object of type Float contains a single field whose type is float."—[*Java Manual*](http://docs.oracle.com/javase/1.4.2/docs/api/java/lang/Float.html)

 *   For all that Java does to enslave its users, itself takes a rather lighthearted view of life and the
     universe:

         1.0 / 0.0                       /* Infinity */
         0.0 / 0.0                       /* NaN      */
         Math.sqrt( -2.0 )               /* NaN      */
         NaN == NaN                      /* false    */
         (int) ( Double.NaN )            /* 0        */

 *   This is just the tip of the iceberg of idiocy:

     >   "To make matters worse, the rules for comparing NaN and -0 are different between the primitive float type
     >   and the wrapper class Float.
 For float values, comparing two NaN values for equality will yield false,
     >   but comparing two NaN Float objects using Float.equals() will yield true.
 The motivation for this is
     >   that otherwise it would be impossible to use an NaN Float object as a key in a HashMap.
 Similarly, while
     >   0 and —0 are considered equal when represented as float values, comparing 0 and —0 as Float objects
     >   using Float.compareTo() indicates that —0 is considered to be less than 0."—[*Java theory and practice*](http://www.ibm.com/developerworks/java/library/j-jtp0114/)

 *   Do you trust a computer language that fails on `0 == —0`?

 ############################################################################################################